-This keeps your account active on Pinterest throughout the day, without you spending all your time pinning.
+This keeps your account active throughout the day, without you spending all your time pinning.

 Make sure you repin from group boards, everyone doing this will increase the quality of those boards.

-Meera Kothand writes that pinning manually is beneficial, especially when you are new to Pinterest.
+Meera Kothand writes that pinning manually is beneficial, especially when you are new.

 Meera published a manual pinning strategy if you want to avoid paying for a service.
 She recommends keeping a spreadsheet and storing the pin URL there, this way you can just click on it when you want to pin it, you don’t need to find it somewhere on a board.

 Pinning to 30-50 boards takes 15-20 minutes a day, once it is set up.

 Here is a video where she summarizes this strategy.

 There are several ways to find popular pins.
 Here are some you can try: